 Legal Fees and Add Backs

 However, when it comes to payment of legal costs or disbursements from joint funds, a court may find it appropriate to “add back” such amounts withdrawn to the value of the property pool.
-Then, take into account the amount as a premature or interim distribution to that particular party that is accounted for when assessing property adjustment on a final basis.

 However, if payment of legal costs and disbursements are shown to be paid from a person’s own endeavours, including post separation income, then payment of legal costs is not generally added back.
 This is also the approach taken in respect to a person borrowing money to pay legal fees.
 Such debt is not usually listed as a liability of the parties to be included and having the effect of reducing the value of the property pool.